agarics & Agaricales

 2. Any project providing common names should be explicitly tentative, until we're confident about what kinds of common names perform well "in the wild" with both laypeople and experts.

-3. Common names aren't scientific names.
-We should embrace the advantages of each, and the differences between them, rather than trying to torture one into a copy of the other.
+3. Common names and scientific names achieve different goals.
+We should embrace the advantages of each, and the differences between them, and not try to torture one into a copy of the other.

 Next: